 Social anxiety occurs in perhaps 10 to 20 percent of the population and is the third most common psychiatric disorder, after substance abuse and depression.
 It can cause an increased spiral of isolation and inability to interact socially.

 All of these elderly anxiety disorders usually respond well to a combination of talk therapy and medication.
 While prescription drugs should be used with caution in the elderly, and often at lower doses, there are now some particularly effective medications that a physician can prescribe such as Paxil®, Prozac®, and Zoloft®.
-Numerous studies have indicated that for a medication to be most effective, the patient should also be meeting on a regular basis with a skilled counselor, therapist, or social worker.
+Numerous studies have indicated that for a medication to be most effective, the patient should also be meeting with a skilled counselor, therapist, or social worker on a regular basis.
 Other treatments effective for some people include meditation, biofeedback, massage, and acupuncture.

 Update: January 2018